Presbyterians of the Past

 Author

-Barry Waugh has the PhD in Historical and Theological Studies from Westminster Seminary.
+Barry Waugh has the PhD in Historical and Theological Studies from Westminster Theological Seminary.
 He can be emailed using the contact form on this page.